Assam: Congress leader, who claims to be part of Don Bosco School in Sirajuli, downplays Hinduphobia case and intimidates victim's family

 Milkhas Topo then reiterated his earlier comments about ‘reading diary guidelines’ and then misbehaved with the victim’s grandfather.

-According to Avadh Kishor Verma, Milkhas is the Vice-President of the Congress party in Dhekiajulu.
+According to Avadh Kishor Verma, Milkhas is the President of the Congress party in the Sonitpur district of Assam.

 What happened after the police complaint